maxplanck-ie/snakepipes/docs/content/workflows/makePairs.rst

 ------------------------------

 This pipeline requires paired-end reads fastq files as input in order to build allele-specific contact matrices.
-The input fastq files will be trimmed (with fastp) and be mapped against a diploid reference genome (with bwa).
+The input fastq files will be trimmed (with cutadapt) and be mapped against a diploid reference genome (with bwa).

 Prior to building the matrix, the pipeline generates two reference genomes (from a reference genome and a VCF file) that contains the information on haplotypes.
 The Haplotypes are set using the `--strains` flag.
 The two reference genomes are then merged to yield one reference genome